Gravitating vortices with positive curvature

 \section{Abstract}

-We give a complete solution to the existence problem for gravitating vortices with positive topological constant $c > 0$.
-Our main result establishes the existence of solutions provided that a GIT stability condition for an effective divisor on the Riemann sphere is satisfied.
-To this end, we use a continuity path starting from Yang's solution with $c = 0$, and deform the coupling constant $\alpha$ towards $0$.
+We give a complete solution to the existence problem for gravitating vortices with non-negative topological constant $c \geqslant 0$.
+Our first main result builds on previous results by Yang and establishes the existence of solutions to the Einstein-Bogomol'nyi equations, corresponding to $c=0$, in all admissible K\"ahler classes.
+Our second main result completely solves the existence problem for $c>0$.
+Both results are proved by the continuity method and require that a GIT stability condition for an effective divisor on the Riemann sphere is satisfied.
+For the former, the continuity path starts from a given solution with $c = 0$ and deforms the K\"ahler class.
+For the latter result we start from the established solution in any fixed admissible K\"ahler class and deform the coupling constant $\alpha$ towards $0$.
 A salient feature of our argument is a new bound $S_g \geqslant c$ for the curvature of gravitating vortices, which we apply to construct a limiting solution along the path via Cheeger-Gromov theory.